Clio Books: The AI That Won't Write Your Book (and That's the Point)

 Clio’s workflow has more in common with a structured interview than with a writing tool.
 You aren’t staring at a blank document.
 You’re having a guided conversation with a system that already knows the questions to ask.

 It starts with profiling.
-You fill out a questionnaire about your intended readers, your goals, and the topics you want to cover.
-The AI uses this to generate a synopsis, a set of chapter titles, and what Clio calls a “talking plan,” a sequence of prompts designed to draw out your knowledge in a logical order.
+You fill out a questionnaire about your intended readers and goals, plus the topics you want to cover.
+The AI uses this to generate a synopsis and chapter titles, plus what Clio calls a “talking plan,” which is basically a sequence of prompts designed to draw out your knowledge in a logical order.

 What the AI does not do, and this is important, is generate content.
-It doesn’t summarize your ideas into something punchier.
-It doesn’t expand a bullet point into a paragraph.
-It doesn’t look at your chapter on supply chain management and think, “I bet I can write something that sounds plausible here.”
+It won’t summarize your ideas into something punchier or expand a bullet point into a paragraph.
+It’s definitely not going to look at your chapter on supply chain management and think, “I bet I can write something that sounds plausible here.”
 Every word of content comes from you, spoken aloud, transcribed, and organized.
 The AI provides the structure.
 You provide the substance.

 Kirke is direct about this: “The software cannot and will not create content on somebody’s behalf, and that’s one of its many benefits.
 It’s all your own IP.
 It’s all your own knowledge.”